Smoked Turkey Brine Recipe! Plus Dry Rub And Butter Injection!

 How To Make Smoked Turkey Brine:

-Thaw your turkey fully, and then use a container that can hold the whole turkey with water and ice.
+Thaw your turkey fully, then place it in a container that can hold the whole turkey, filled with water and ice.

 Smoked Turkey Brine with Turkey Submerged